1932 Whittier Poets football team

 The 1932 Whittier Poets football team was an American football team that represented Whittier College in the Southern California Conference (SCC) during the 1932 college football season.
-In its third season under head coach Wallace Newman, the team compiled a 10–1 record (5–1 against conference opponents) and won the SCC championship.
+In its fourth season under head coach Wallace Newman, the team compiled a 10–1 record (5–1 against conference opponents) and won the SCC championship.
 Tackle Bob Gibbs was the team captain.
 The team played its home games at Hadley Field in Whittier, California.

 Role of Richard Nixon

 Richard Nixon played for the team at the tackle position, and occasionally at end.
 Though typically a reserve, Nixon was the team's starting left tackle in its October 28 victory over the 160th Infantry team.
 The team's waterboy, Harold Litten, recalled that Nixon was uncoordinated and "had two left feet" but was a leader: "But, boy, was he an inspiration!
 He was always talking it up.
 That's why Chief let him hang around.
 He was one of those inspirational guys every team needs."